rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/reboot.md

 ## Remarks
 ### Suggested Use
 The Reboot tag can be used to apply new settings after downloading files (eg. .REG) or applications from a server.
-#

 ### Windows Mobile
-Note that in WM5.0 and up there is no software difference between a warm and a cold boot as the device uses persistent storage; both the file and registry will remain the same after boot.
+**Not all Windows Mobile/CE devices support Cold or ColdCAD features.
+If a cold boot is attempted on such devices, a warm boot will be performed instead**.
+On WM 5.0 and higher, there is no software difference between a warm and a cold boot as the device uses persistent storage; both the file and registry will remain the same after boot.

 ## Requirements
 <table class="re-table">